TharanaBope/Real-Time-Event-Tracking-System/oop_Frontend/event_tracking_system/README.md

 ## Features

-- Responsive and intuitive UI.
+- Responsive vand intuitive UI.
 - Modular and component-based architecture.
 - Built with Vite for fast development and optimized production builds.
 - Integration with the backend API for seamless data interaction.